HISTORY

 The first improvement made to the mill property under Henegar’s ownership was the construction of the Cotton Gin Inn, near the site of the original cotton gin.
 It is a modern facility of rustic design with eight suites, wrap-around porches and a conference room.
 Chairs line the wrap-around deck of the Inn and offer a wonderful view of the property.
 The Grist Mill is just a short foot path away.

-In September of 1993 a heavy rain fell over a 48 hour period causing major flooding.
+September of 1993 heavy rain fell over a 48 hour period causing major flooding.
 The mill sustained damage to the support beams.
 Temporary repairs were made until more permanent brick and concrete walls could be constructed under the mill in October.

 More floods came in the springs of 2002 and 2006.
 Several weeks of heavy rain fell and caused the mill raceway to be filled with mud and debris.
 This halted grinding operations for 2 years while repairs were made.